-The format of the coursework and examination questions will include practical situations requiring logical and critical thought, analysis and problem solving.
-More straightforward problems will be used at level 4 (particularly in Law and Management), but at Levels 5 and 6 students will be required to transfer the knowledge from previous modules and apply it to solve particular problems.
+More straightforward problems will be used at level 4 (particularly in Law and Management), but at levels 5 and 6 students will be required to transfer the knowledge from previous modules and apply it to solve particular problems.
 Quantitative analysis skills are developed in economics, finance and valuation modules, whilst essay writing and report writing skills are practised and assessed within a number of modules.

 All summative assessments require students to organise and structure the tasks in order to complete them.
-The Project (PRJ6PRO) and Work Based Learning Project (PRJ6WBL) modules will develop project planning, management and independent research and report writing skills.
+The Project module develops project planning, management and independent research and report writing skills.